Haugaland Glider Club - Information in English

 Email introtur(a)hsfk.no for more information and booking.

 The hangar and the club house are located at the line area of Haugesund Airport.
 Our “small” airport is of course in controlled airspace and we operate together with the commercial planes and helicopters.
-We feel that as we operate from a controlled field we need to fly and operate as professional as possible and we like to believe that we therefore have a good safety standard in our activity.
+We are operating from a controlled field and therefore we need to fly and operate as professional as possible.
+We allways want to have a good safety standard in our activity.
 Although we stick to the regulations we have a lot of freedom in our flying when we leave the controlled airspace.

 Our flying season covers the whole year, although the activity is higher in the summer season.
 We have our own school for educating glider pilots and we provide both the theoretical and practical part of the education.